lichess-bot-devs/lichess-bot/README.md

   - `challenge_days`: A list of number of days for a correspondence challenge (to be chosen at random).
   - `opponent_min_rating`: The minimum rating of the opponent bot.
 The minimum rating in lichess is 600.
   - `opponent_max_rating`: The maximum rating of the opponent bot.
 The maximum rating in lichess is 4000.
+  - `opponent_allow_tos_violation`: Whether to challenge bots that violated Lichess Terms of Service.
+Note that even rated games against them will not affect ratings.
   - `challenge_mode`: Possible options are `casual`, `rated` and `random`.

 If there are entries for both real-time (`challenge_initial_time` and/or `challenge_increment`) and correspondence games (`challenge_days`), the challenge will be a random choice between the two.